Explore Preston's oldest and largest Grade II* listed park...

 Moor Park observatory

 A unique feature to keep your eyes peeled for is the Jeremiah Horrocks observatory.
 Built by Preston Council, the observatory opened on the day of the 1927 solar eclipse.
 Recently renovated, as part of a Heritage Lottery Fund restoration project, the observatory now belongs to the University of Central Lancashire.
-The building also operates as a weather station and is open to the public at certain open events.
+The building also operates as a weather station and opens for public viewing and talks at special events throughout the year.

 Moor Park hosts a variety of events throughout the year.
 From night time bat walks to music festivals, there's plenty to get excited about.